WuTheFWasThat/cdict/README.md

 \*:  if either cdict_combine has the same property or there are no conflicting keys

 ^:  if ignoring order of the resulting items

+## Tests

+`pytest tests`

+## Acknowledgements

+This library was strongly inspired by another tiny library written by Paul Christiano and Daniel Ziegler